2015/10–present: On leave, fighting cancer.

 A framework for rate-and-state friction is proposed in which existence and uniqueness of a solution is shown.
 These results, for a setting where no discretisation has been carried out, parallel results from my dissertation, which were obtained in a semi-discrete setting using similar methods.

 An excerpt from my dissertation, focussed on applications: A mathematical problem is presented but not derived and not analysed.
 The algorithm is only hinted at, not presented in detail.
+Instead, an emphasis is put on performance and stability of the numerical solver.
 Results presented here constitute an improvement over those from my dissertation in that: (1) they also cover a 3D setting and (2) they were obtained after a bug was fixed (see below).

 Derives a mathematical problem from the geophysical setting of a viscoelastic body undergoing infinitesimal strain while sliding on top of a rigid foundation, subject to rate-and-state friction.
 The problem is analysed, an algorithm is presented and convergence is proved in a semi-discrete setting.
 2D simulation results are obtained, interpreted, and compared to laboratory measurements.